Idraigyr/ProgrammingProjectDatabases/docs/USER_MANUAL.md

 ![Collision detection animation](/docs/gif/collision-detection.gif)

 The player can't walk through buildings or other objects.
-For the current implementation we use raycasting to detect collisions.
+Collision detection in the game is always done via basic axis aligned bounding box intersection tests.
+However for the static geometry (= island + buildings) there is an extra optimisation:

+We use a library to add a bounding volume hierarchy (=bvh) which allows us to optimally test collision between the entities in our game and the individual polygons in our static geometry.
+This way we can let our entities move smoothly over every terrain in our game.

+Spell to entity, spell to spell and entity to entity collision does not make use of this optimisation and may appear more “clunky” (for example player movement when moving along an icewall spell).

 # In-game menus
 ___